 In December 2005, Exelixis and Bristol-Myers Squibb entered into a collaboration agreement for the discovery, development and commercialization of novel therapies targeted against the Liver X Receptor (LXR), a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic disorders.
-Upon the closing of the transaction in January 2006, we granted Bristol-Myers Squibb an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate LXR.
+This agreement became effective in January 2006, at which time we granted Bristol-Myers Squibb an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate LXR.
 During the research term, Exelixis and Bristol-Myers Squibb expect to jointly identify drug candidates that are ready for IND-enabling studies.
-After the selection of a drug candidate for further clinical development by Bristol-Myers Squibb, Bristol-Myers Squibb will be solely responsible for further preclinical development as well as clinical development, regulatory, manufacturing and commercialization activities for such drug candidate.
+After the selection of a drug candidate for further clinical development by Bristol-Myers Squibb, Bristol-Myers Squibb will be solely responsible for further preclinical development as well as clinical development, regulatory, manufacturing and commercialization activities for the selected drug candidate and we do not have rights to reacquire such drug candidates.

-Bristol-Myers Squibb paid us a nonrefundable upfront payment in the amount of \$17.5 million and is obligated to provide research and development funding of \$10.0 million per year for an initial research period of two years.
+Under the LXR collaboration agreement, Bristol-Myers Squibb paid us a nonrefundable upfront payment in the amount of \$17.5 million and is obligated to provide research and development funding of \$10.0 million per year for an initial research period of two years.
 Bristol-Myers Squibb has the option to extend the research period for an additional one-year term.
 The upfront payment and the research and development funding will be recognized as revenue over the research period.
 Under the agreement, Bristol-Myers Squibb is required to pay us development and regulatory milestones of up to \$140.0 million per product for up to two products from the collaboration.
 In addition, we are also entitled to receive sales milestones and royalties on any sales of products commercialized under the collaboration.
 Bristol-Myers Squibb has the option to terminate the collaboration agreement starting in January 2008, in which case Bristol-Myers Squibb's payment obligations will cease, its license relating to compounds that modulate LXR will terminate and revert to us, and we will receive, subject to certain terms and conditions, licenses from Bristol-Myers Squibb to research, develop and commercialize certain collaboration compounds that were discovered under the agreement.